Site icon Gutternaut

 Marvel’s so famous, its cinematic universe decorates the globe.
 But what about comic books that don’t get into the limelight as much?
 Sure a few major players make appearances in comics, TV, and whatever.
 But what about the times that people forget?
 And that’s what this page is for, listing all of the Underrated Marvel Comics series.
 And I do mean all of them, not a top 10 list.
 This list reaches out to ever nook and cranny over the years in Marvel’s publications.

-Everybody will have a favorite that is not always anyone else’s.
+Everybody will have a favorite that is not always everyone’s.
 Some comics also divide when it comes to quality, writing, or age.
 But Marvel doesn’t have a reputation as the House of Ideas for nothing.
 Some characters and stories serve as pivotal roles for both the wider Marvel Universe or the creators’ careers.
-The list will also include team characters who get solo runs; sometimes there will even be teams who don’t make regular appearances.
+The list will also include team characters who get solo runs.
+Sometimes there will even be teams who don’t make regular appearances.
 We will also be including underrepresented A-list character comics.
 Including those only found in places like Marvel Unlimited.

 See here for the other pages: